Talaromyces marneffei: MicroRNA-like RNAs

-Talaromyces marneffei dicer-dependent microRNA-like RNAs (milRNAs) were identified and theses milRNAs were found to differential expressed in different growth phases of T. marneffei.
+Talaromyces marneffei dicer-dependent microRNA-like RNAs (milRNAs) were identified and these milRNAs were found to be differentially expressed in different growth phases of T. marneffei.
 Furthermore, the phylogeny of RNAi genes of T. marneffei were also described in the same study.
 Phylogenetic analysis of both ITS and dcl-1 gene showed that the corresponding sequences in T. marneffei were most closely related to Penicillium emmonsii, Penicillium chrysogenum and Aspergillus spp.
 However, phylogenetic analysis of dcl-2 and qde-2 genes showed a different evolutionary topology.
 The dcl-2 of T. marneffei and its homologue in T. stipitatus are more closely related to those of the thermal dimorphic pathogenic fungi, Histoplasma capsulatum, Blastomyces dermatitidis, Paracoccidioides brasiliensis and Coccidioides immitis than to P. chrysogenum and Aspergillus spp., suggesting the co-evolution of dcl-2 among the thermal dimorphic fungi.
 On the other hand, qde-2 of T. marneffei is most closely related to its homologues in other thermal dimorphic fungi than to that in T. stipitatus, P. chrysogenum and Aspergillus spp.